passportxyz/id-staking-v2/README.md

 Where it makes sense, we've used OpenZeppelin's contracts to handle generic functionality (access control, pausing, and upgrading).
 These contracts are well-vetted and audited.

+#### `block.timestamp` usage

+`block.timestamp` is sometimes a source of security issues because nodes can tweak it a bit.
+However, in this contract, `block.timestamp` is only used to determine when stake is staked and when it can be withdrawn.
+This happens over long periods of a minimum of 12 weeks.

+The danger with `block.timestamp` is when it's used to derive randomness, or when changing the value by a few seconds or less could have a significant impact.
+This is not the case in this contract.

+An alternative would be to rely on the average block time and calculate block numbers, but then this would need to be configurable in case the average block time changes in the future.
+So this would be a source of manipulation and potential error.
+Further, it's simply unnecessary as explained above.